eadium/jusnap/README.md

 Works fine for Ubuntu and other linux-based distros.
 Doesn't fit for Windows, Solaris and probably MacOS.

 ## Prerequisites

----
-To use `make` you'll GNU make installed on your system
+To use `make` you'll need GNU Make installed on your system
 ```bash
 sudo apt update && sudo apt install make
 ```